Emily Ratajkowski Rocks Skimpy Sports Bra In Sultry Instagram Pic

 On Friday, Emily took to the popular social media platform once more to model not one, but two sweltering pieces from the Inamorata BODY collection.
 In three separate posts made earlier today, the Vogue model showcased two pieces from the new collection, the “Canal” bodysuit and the “Wythe” sports bra.

-In between her posts, the Inamorata Instagram account also shared a sultry photo of Emily in which the model wore yet another one of the new BODY designs, namely the “Stanton” crop top.
+In between her posts, the Inamorata Woman Instagram account also shared a sultry photo of Emily in which the model wore yet another one of the new BODY designs, namely the “Stanton” crop top.

 All of these pieces can be found on the Inamorata Woman website and come with a price tag ranging between $24 and $28 for the crop top and sports bra, respectively, and $48 for the bodysuit.